kaiban-ai/KaibanJS/README.md

   description: `Extract relevant details such as name, experience, skills, and job history from the user's 'aboutMe' input.
   aboutMe: {aboutMe}`,
-  expectedOutput: 'Structured data ready to be used for a resume creation.',
+  expectedOutput: "Structured data ready to be used for a resume creation.",
   agent: profileAnalyst,
 });